-- 1.1 There shall be a committee of the board to be known as the audit committee.
-The committee shall comprise at least three members.
-Members of the committee shall be appointed by the board, on the recommendation of the nomination committee in consultation with the chairman of the audit committee. - 1.2 All members of the committee shall be independent non-executive directors at least one of whom shall have recent and relevant financial experience and with competence in accounting and/or auditing.
-The chairman of the board may be a member of the committee, provided he was independent on appointment as chairman of the board. - 1.3 Only members of the committee have the right to attend committee meetings.
-However, other individuals such as the group chief executive, the group finance director, group company secretary, group financial controller, head of internal audit and external audit lead partner will be invited to attend meetings of the committee on a regular basis and other non-members may be invited to attend all or part of any meeting as and when appropriate and necessary. - 1.4 The board shall appoint the committee chairman who shall be an independent non-executive director.
-The chairman of the board may not chair the committee.
+- 1.1 There shall be a committee of the board to be known as the audit and risk committee.
+The committee shall comprise at least two members.
+Members of the committee shall be appointed by the board, on the recommendation of the nomination committee in consultation with the chairman of the audit committee.
+The board shall ensure that the committee as a whole has competence relevant to the sector in which the company operates. - 1.2 All members of the committee shall be independent non-executive directors at least one of whom shall have recent and relevant financial experience.
+The chairman of the board should not be a member of the committee. - 1.3 Only members of the committee have the right to attend committee meetings.
+However, other individuals such as the chairman of the board, group chief executive, the group finance director, group company secretary, group financial controller, head of internal audit and external audit lead partner will be invited to attend meetings of the committee on a regular basis and other non-members may be invited to attend all or part of any meeting as and when appropriate and necessary. - 1.4 The board shall appoint the committee chairman who shall be an independent non-executive director.
 In the absence of the committee chairman and/or an appointed deputy at a committee meeting, the remaining members present shall elect one of themselves to chair the meeting.